-- Reach out to Andine to let her know you’re interested or to ask any clarifying questions about the application process.
+- Reach out to Andine for general inquiries and to start the application process.

 - Review the Program's schedule to ensure that you are available for all of the dates of this year-long learning journey.

-- Learn about the Program’s Inaugural Cohort to see if this is the right community for you.
+- Learn about the Program’s inaugural cohort and the 2022 cohort to see if this is the right community for you.

 - Begin preparing your video submission and let us know if you encounter any barriers with recording and submitting.

-- Acceptances will be announced via email by April 19, 2022.
+- Acceptances will be announced via email at the latest by April 19, 2023.

 Phase 1: Deepening Your Practice

 - Program Orientation: May 4 from 12:30 – 2:00pm ET.